CollaboRateMgmt/CollaboRate/README.md

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.

-   Crowd members email the crowd management SPOC asking for work.
+   Crowd members email the crowd interaction SPOC asking for work.
 The text of the task to be broken down is then emailed to the crowd member, keeping in loop the crowd member who is to act as the reviewer.
-After review, the assigned crowd member will mail the output of the CollaboRate tool to the crowd management SPOC.
+After review, the assigned crowd member will mail the output of the CollaboRate tool to the crowd interaction SPOC.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 We give ample time to do the microtask.
 Crowd members must pay a penalty that is in proportion to the amount of change need to fix the task description.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).